martinjrobins/diffsol/README.md

 vector of parameters, and `f` is the right-hand side function.
 The mass matrix `M` is optional (assumed to be the identity matrix if not provided).

-Both the RHS function `f` and the mass matrix `M` can be specified as functions that take the state vector `y`, the parameter vector `p`, and the time `t` as arguments.
+The RHS function `f`  can be specified as a function that takes the state vector `y`, the parameter vector `p`, and the time `t` as arguments and returns `f(t, y, p)`.
 The action of the jacobian `J` of `f` must also be specified as a function that takes the state vector `y`, the parameter vector `p`, the time `t` and a vector `v` and returns the product `Jv`.

+The action of the mass matrix `M` can also be specified as a function that takes an input vector `v`, the parameter vector `p` and the time `t` and returns the product mass matrix `Mv`.
+Note that the only requirement for this mass matrix operator is that it must be linear.
+It can be, for example, a singular matrix with zeros on the diagonal (i.e. defining a semi-explicit DAE).

 ## Installation